-The Baring Bingham Novices’ Hurdle, also known as the Turners Novices’ Hurdle for sponsorship purposes, is the first race of the day on the second day of racing at the Cheltenham Festival.
+The Turners Novices’ Hurdle, also known as the Baring Bingham Novices’ Hurdle for registration purposes, is the first race of the day on the second day of racing at the Cheltenham Festival.
 The race was first established in 1971 and is open to novice hurdlers.
 Its registered title is named in honour of Baring Bingham who was a developer who purchased the Prestbury Park land back in 1898 and played a pivotal role in organising the first-ever Cheltenham Festival in 1902.

 Turners Novices' Hurdle Racecard

-The Baring Bingham Novices’ Hurdle is a Grade One hurdle for novices aged four years or older and is run over 2 miles and 5 furlongs on the old course.
-Ten hurdles must be negotiated with the likely prize money to the winner around £76,000.
+The Turners Novices’ Hurdle is a Grade One hurdle for novices aged four years or older and is run over 2 miles and 5 furlongs on the old course.
+Ten hurdles must be negotiated with the likely prize money to the winner around £84,000.

 Along with the Supreme Novices’ Hurdle on the Tuesday and the Albert Bartlett Novices’ Hurdle on the Friday, it is one of the three races open to novices-only at the meeting.
 The leading performers will likely go forward to the Aintree and Punchestown Festivals to renew rivalry.

-- Willie Mullins is the trainer to follow here having won 7 of the past 17 renewals including last year with Ballyburn.
+- Willie Mullins is the trainer to follow here having won 7 of the past 18 renewals.

 - The winner is likely to be seen back the following year as a novice chaser in either the Turners Novices’ Chase or the Brown Advisory Novices’ Chase over a longer trip.
 However, there have been occasions when the winner stays hurdling and contests the Champion Hurdle.